 Pictured: above - cars lined up for 2005 panoramic photo in Cherry Valley Illinois by Jay Best Photography; photographer with 1930s camera; below left-Vern Brannon, VTR President calls membership meeting to order; right-Mike Cook, Vintage Triumph editor invites members to submit material to the national magazine group of nearly fifty VTR members sat in on the annual membership meeting on Thursday afternoon.
-National president Vern Brannon got things under way about 5:30 by introducing himself to the assembly and then the other national officers.
-First to speak was Bill Lynn, membership chair announced that with the previous year 114 new members had joined the organization bringing the total to 2259.
-Bob Jones of Florida, the Vice-President of business services then spoke about a program to increase VTR membership at the club level through an incentive program that plows money back to each club and provides a free back issue of the Vintage Triumph to new members.
+National president Vern Brannon got things under way about 5:30 by introducing himself to the assembly before he introduced the other national officers.
+First to speak was Bill Lynn, membership chair, who announced that 114 new members had joined the organization within the last year, bringing the total to 2259.
+Bob Jones of Florida, the Vice-President of business services, then spoke about a program to increase VTR membership at the club level through an incentive program that plows money back to each club and provides a free back issue of the Vintage Triumph to new members.